UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 Context* containing DataCrate metadata, which has been flattened according to the rules in  [JSON-LD 1.1].

-*Anonymous Entity* A piece of contextual information such as a set of [GeoCoordinates] or [Event] which does not have a [name] property of its own. *Anonymous Entities* should have a [@label] which summarises their contents as a short string.
+*Anonymous Entity* A piece of contextual information such as a set of [GeoCoordinates] or [Event] which does not have a [name] property of its own. *Anonymous Entities* MAY be referenced using a [@label] which summarizes their contents as a short string (see examples below).

+*Root Dataset* A *Data Entity* which is a [Dataset] representing the entire contents of the DataCrate.
+Datasets may be nested but the *Root Dataset* can be located by looking for an Dataset with [path] of "./", which means the DataCrate is a *Working DataCrate*, and if that is not found, a path of "data/" which means the DataCrate is a *Bagged DataCrate*.

 ## Conventions